mazzo23/raspiMPDytDLer/README.md

 # Installation of raspiMPDytDLer:

-this guide assumes you already have a clean raspbian with all nessesary network stuff installed and ready to go. here is where we start.
+this guide assumes you already have a clean raspbian with all nessesary network stuff configured  and ready to go. here is where we start.
 Basic install routine for all Linux distros(i guess).